Why retail and restaurants brands are looking for instragrammable icons.

 The concept of "New Retail" is not only reshaping the retail industry, but how we talk about the merger of offline and online retail.
-This concept is occurring in other industries as well - hospitality, hotels and restaurants are seeing traditional physical experiences and personal service evolve as customers bring the online expectations of convince and personalization into every experience.
+This concept is occurring in other industries as well - hotels and restaurants are seeing traditional physical experiences and personal service evolve as guests bring the online expectations of convenience and personalization into every experience.

 While stores and restaurants catch-up with higher expectations and shorter attention spans, the benefits and impact of a "visual identity moment" is taking on newfound importance.

 These icons, focal-points or centerpieces take a variety of shapes and sizes, with some using technology and others ignoring it.
 The icons fit within stores or, in the case of The Vessel in the newly opened Hudson Yards, an icon can anchor the entire area.

 Destinations like the Margaritaville Hollywood Beach Resort are creating icons as part of the arrival and departure experience.
 A giant flip-flop awaits visitors as they enter the hotel lobby, evoking the famous line from the song Margaritaville, "blew out my flip flop stepped on a pop top."
 The icon is unique, recognizable, and begins to take on a personality of it's own.
 A connection to the Margaritaville brand that is creating it's own brand story.

 "Another great example is the gummy bear chandelier we designed for Great Wolf Lodge" says Chief Innovation Officer, Johnnie Rush.
 "The colorful glow that comes off that chandelier is an instant draw for kids and adults alike.
 You just can't help but look at it.
 But, it also centers the guest in the space, let's them know where to go, and yes, makes for some pretty great photos."